West Frisian language: Old Frisian

 In the early Middle Ages, the Frisian lands stretched from the area around Bruges, in what is now Belgium, to the river Weser, in northern Germany.
 At that time, the Frisian language was spoken along the entire southern North Sea coast.
 Today this region is sometimes referred to as "Greater Frisia" or Frisia Magna, and many of the areas within it still treasure their Frisian heritage, even though in most places the Frisian language has been lost.

-Old Frisian bore a striking similarity to Old English.
+Old Frisian bore a strong similarity to Old English.
 This similarity was reinforced in the late Middle Ages by the Ingvaeonic sound shift, which affected Frisian and English, but the other West Germanic varieties hardly at all.
 Both English and Frisian are marked by the suppression of the Germanic nasal in a word like us (ús), soft (sêft) or goose (goes): see Ingvaeonic nasal spirant law.
 Also, when followed by some vowels, the Germanic k developed into a ch sound.
 For example, the West Frisian for cheese and church is tsiis and tsjerke, whereas in Dutch they are kaas and kerk.
 Modern English and Frisian on the other hand have become very divergent, largely due to wholesale Old Norse and Anglo-Norman imports into English and similarly heavy Dutch and Low German influences on Frisian.

 One major difference between Old Frisian and modern Frisian is that in the Old Frisian period (c.
 1150 – c.
 1550) grammatical cases still occurred.
 Some of the texts that are preserved from this period are from the 12th or 13th, but most are from the 14th and 15th centuries.
 Generally, these texts are restricted to legal documents.
 Although the earliest definite written examples of Frisian are from approximately the 9th century, there are a few runic inscriptions from the region which are probably older and possibly in the Frisian language.
 These runic writings, however, usually do not amount to more than single- or few-word inscriptions, and cannot be said to constitute literature as such.
 The Middle Frisian language period (c.
 1550) is rooted in geopolitics and the consequent fairly abrupt halt in the use of Frisian as a written language.